 In the world of tech, it’s well-known that workplaces tend to be mostly made up of very specific types of people.
 It makes sense to be discerning when it comes to skill.
 But it’s beneficial for companies to be open when it comes to race, gender, and other metrics.
 Like any other sector, technology can benefit from more women, people of color, trans and queer people, and diversity in general.

 Some people think that ethics are the main positive aspect of diversity at work.
-While this would certainly be reason enough to strive for it, diversity in business strengthens your company in many other ways.
+We believe that this alone is reason enough to strive for it.
+But if you’re looking for additional reasons to make these changes, know that diversity in business also strengthens your company in many other ways.
 It’s truly a win-win for workers and employers in tech.

 Having an open-minded hiring process that aims to give everyone a fair chance is a great starting point.
-This doesn’t mean hiring people solely because of their classification, but rather keeping an eye on bias.
+Unlike the stereotype that some paint diversity initiatives as, this doesn’t mean hiring people solely because of their classification.
+Instead, it means taking action to remove bias from the hiring process.
 It’s good to keep in mind that bias can be unconscious, and you may not always be aware of it.
 Actively taking steps to confront it is the best way to get past it.

 Once you have a more diverse set of workers, you’re moving towards building a better company culture.
 You’re also heading for a multitude of other business advantages!